 Description: Introduces actors to techniques ranging from commercial voice-over techniques, dialect mastery, and singing, to specialized voice/speech techniques for stage, screen, and new media.

 Description: The creation of various costume accessories, ornaments and hand properties categorized by the profession as costume crafts.

-Description: Projects in scene design, costume design, lighting design, sound design, or technical direction.
-Planning and execution of designs for actual production.
+Description: Production opportunities in costume design and/or construction.
+Overseeing the planning and execution of designs for actual production.